zfanli/demo-adjustable-web/README.md

   - [ ] use typescript
   - [ ] router for cover other situations
   - [ ] redux for integrate configurations
+  - [x] JSS?
+Or other CSS preprocessor?
+    - [x] follow antd to use less as css preprocessor
 - [ ] Animation library - react-spring
   - [ ] basic usage for recall
   - [ ] Alternatives - react-motion (maybe)